Beatle Barkers

+Production

 The album was a collaboration between engineer Roy Nicolson and producer Gene Pierson.
 Nicolson had begun experimenting with animal sounds on an E-mu Emulator I, an early sampler.
 Pierson jokingly asked him if he could play "Paperback Writer" using dogs barking.
-He did and soon Pierson had commissioned him to create the album, which was made in about two weeks on an 8-track tape machine, with two tracks for the backing tracks and six for the animals.
+He did and soon Pierson had commissioned him to create the album, which was made in about two weeks on an 8-track tape machine, with two tracks for the backing tracks and six for the animals, which included not only dogs but also sheep, farmyard fowls and a cat.
+All the animal sounds were sampled from real animals except for the howling dogs which were recorded by a dog impersonator.
 The album was released on Passport Records and marketed by Demtel.
+American soul singer Swamp Dogg has previously claimed to have sung on this album, but he admitted in a 2015 interview that he was only involved in its sales outside Australia, particularly in the US.

+Reception

+In 1984, Sally Cragin of The Boston Phoenix wrote that the album was "a real howler".

 Track listing

 All songs written by Lennon/McCartney.